hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step2-install-istio.md

 `istioctl version`{{execute}}

+The version will appear, and the message `no running Istio pods in "istio-system"` is expect as noting has started yet.

 Initialize Istio on this Kubernetes cluster.
 This will start the operator and in turn, the operator will manage the installation and configuration of Istio for this cluster.

 `istioctl manifest apply --set profile=demo`{{execute}}